Your degree in Ancient Mediterranean and Near Eastern Studies

 These skills may include:

-• Critical thinking and analysis of concepts related to ancient cultures and their modern influences
+• Critical thinking and analysis of concepts related to ancient cultures and how they are re-used today

 • Applying problem solving to the examination of languages, literature, archaeology, religion, poetry, law, and philosophy